programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 To install the mod manually, locate the correct folder for inserting mods in the game's installation directory, specifically `*/mods`.
 The Wiki currently specifies the Windows folder as `C:\Users\{name_of_user}\Documents\My Games\0ad\mods\`, the MacOS folder as `~/Library/Application﻿ Support/0ad/mods/`, and the default Unix-like OS folder as `~/.local/share/0ad/mods/`.
 Copy and paste the mod's parent folder (the entire mod) into that folder.
 Enable the mod inside the in-game "Mod Selection" menu.

+For more information, here are the 0 A.D.
+Wiki's official [directions for manual mod installation](https://gitea.wildfiregames.com/0ad/0ad/wiki/Mod_List#manual-installation).

 ## Next Steps with Community Mods

 I recommend that you start by installing and enabling Community Maps 2 via the game's built-in mod.io-linked installation menu and trying some of its lovely terrains while you become familiar with the base game.
 Then, move to Delenda Est or another vetted mod available via mod.io that you might like to try in your own teaching context.

 [Millenium A.D.](https://mod.io/g/0ad/m/millenniumad), for example, which is focused on the ninth and tenth centuries CE, has tens of thousands of downloads.
-As of March 2025, it is more of a work-in-progress than Delenda Est, but it already has playable iterations of the Anglo-Saxons, Byzantines, Carolingians, Norse, Rus, and Ummayads.
+As of May 2025, it is more of a work-in-progress than Delenda Est, but it already has playable iterations of the Anglo-Saxons, Byzantines, Carolingians, Norse, Rus, and Ummayads.
 There are many other mods even in the mod.io curated set that add new civilizations and/or other features that might be relevant for your classroom.

 # Importing Geographic Data to Create Historical Scenarios

 As a teacher of history, you might wish to create fully custom historical scenarios in 0 A.D. to showcase for your classes, or you might wish to have your students make such scenarios themselves as class projects.
 For the most immersive experience possible, it is best to import real-world geographic data into the videogame.[^6]

-While you work through the steps outlined below, I recommend that you have the official [Atlas Manual](https://gitea.wildfiregames.com/0ad/0ad/wiki/Atlas_Manual) in the Wildfire Games Wiki open in case you should desire additional information about how to use Atlas, 0 A.D.'s built-in scenario editor.
+While you work through the steps outlined below, I recommend that you have the official [Atlas Manual](https://gitea.wildfiregames.com/0ad/0ad/wiki/Atlas_Manual) in the Wildfire Games Wiki open in case you should desire additional information about how to use Atlas, 0 A.D.'s built-in terrain and scenario editor.

-Also, make sure that you always choose Atlas's settings for a **scenario** -- not a skirmish.
-Scenarios have predefined civilizations, teams, units, and so on; skirmishes do not.
+Also, as a preparatory note, whenever you click "Save" (or "Save As") inside Atlas, make sure that you always choose Atlas's option for a **scenario** -- not a skirmish (nor a tutorial).

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-17.png" alt="The 'Save As' dialogue shows "Scenarios," "Skirmishes," and "Tutorials" as the 3 options for file save.
+While following this tutorial, always choose "Scenarios"." caption="Figure 6.
+Saving a Scenario file in Atlas" %}

+Scenarios have predefined civilizations, teams, units, and so on while allowing full multiplayer gameplay.

 ## 1. Choose a Scenario

 The ideal historical scenario for recreation in 0 A.D. would be a battle between two or more civilizations that are available either in the base game or via a mod that took place in a location with sufficient geological diversity for intriguing gameplay.

 If you are a Classicist teaching a history class, then you might choose one of the critical battles from the [Gallic Wars](https://en.wikipedia.org/wiki/Gallic_Wars).
 Late Republican Romans are in the base game, and early Imperial Romans are in the Delenda Est mod.
 Gauls and Britons are both in the base game, too.

 The definitive [Battle of Bibracte](https://en.wikipedia.org/wiki/Battle_of_Bibracte) took place about sixteen miles south of the actual historical [Bibracte hilltop Gallic fort](https://en.wikipedia.org/wiki/Bibracte), which is now known as [Mont Beuvray](https://fr.wikipedia.org/wiki/Mont_Beuvray).[^7] Beuvray is in a strip of hillcountry with hundreds of meters of elevational changes, and the surrounding area contains rich forests, open fields, and both rivers and streams.
-[Julius Caesar's](https://en.wikipedia.org/wiki/Julius_Caesar) victory at Bibracte was crucial to his eventual triumph over Gaul.
+Julius Caesar's victory at Bibracte was crucial to his eventual triumph over Gaul.

 In this lesson, you will learn to make a simple recreation of the Battle of Bibracte.

 ## 2. Find a Topographic Map

-Although there are many databases of topographies online, [topographic-map.com](https://en-us.topographic-map.com/) is well suited for your use case because it [exclusively makes use of open access data](https://en-us.topographic-map.com/legal/), possesses detailed topographies of (nearly) everywhere around the globe, and presents topographies in a color-coded format that is easy to modify for import into Atlas.
+Although there are many databases of topographies online, [topographic-map.com](https://en-us.topographic-map.com/) is well suited for your use case because it [exclusively makes use of open access data](https://en-us.topographic-map.com/legal/), possesses detailed topographies of (nearly) everywhere around the globe, and presents topographies in a color-coded format that is easy to modify for importation into Atlas.

 Visit topographic-map.com, use the master search tool to find the topography that you would like to import, and select a (roughly) square area around the region that you require -- with a bit of extra space on all sides to spare -- using your operating system's screenshot or snipping tool.
 In order to have room for adjustments, aim for roughly 1024x1024 pixels (a more-or-less square shape between, say, 512x512 and 2048x2048).

 To feature the diverse landscape of the region surrounding Mont Beuvray, and to capture that the combat in the Battle of Bibracte actually took place some 25 kilometers south of the key Gallic *oppidum* (fortified settlement), I purposefully take a screenshot that includes a larger area.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-02.png" alt="Screenshot from topographic-map.com showing a visual topography of Mont Beuvray and the surrounding French hillcountry, using a color scale to depict lower to higher elevations." caption="Figure 2.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-02.png" alt="Screenshot from topographic-map.com showing a visual topography of Mont Beuvray and the surrounding French hillcountry, using a color scale to depict lower to higher elevations." caption="Figure 7.
 Selecting Mont Beuvray from topographic-map.com" %}

 ## 3. Modify the Topographic Map Image